-The Australian Pesticides and Veterinary Medicines Authority (APVMA) is the Australian Government regulator of agricultural and veterinary chemical products.
-You will need approval from APVMA to get a permit for a pesticide, vary approved labels and gain a research permit for pesticide trials.
+Learn about the Australian Pesticides and Veterinary Medicines Authority (APVMA), the Australian Government regulator of agricultural and veterinary chemical products.
+You may need approval from the APVMA to possess, prepare, or use a pesticide.

 Compulsory pesticides training: you must also maintain your competency

-Pesticides can be dangerous if incorrectly applied or managed.
-Training in their correct use helps prevent mistakes being made and enables those who use pesticides in the course of their work to minimise the risk to themselves, their families, the community, trade and the environment.
+Pesticides can be dangerous if used or managed incorrectly.
+Training in their correct use helps prevent mistakes at work – keeping you, your family, the community, trade, and the environment safe.